cpursley/walex/README.md

 ]
 ```

-### Destinations

-#### Event Module
+### Event Module

 If your app is named _MyApp_ and you have a subscription called _:user_ (which represents a database table), WalEx assumes you have a module called `MyApp.Events.User` that uses WalEx Event.
-But you can also define any custom module, just be sure to add it to the _modules_ config under _destinations_.
+But you can also define any custom module, just be sure to add it to the _modules_ config.

 Note that the result of `events` is a list.
 This is because WalEx returns a _List_ of  _transactions_ for a particular table when there's a change event.
 Often times this will just contain one result, but it could be many (for example, if you use database triggers to update a column after an insert).